We are a Warm and Welcoming Conservative Congregation In Pepper Pike, Ohio

 2nd day Rosh Hashanah • 10:30 am • Gottlieb Auditorium

 The High Holidays are a great spiritual journey filled with drama, oscillating between somber severity and ecstatic joy.
 Experience the high highs and grapple with the harder, lower moments while engaging in deep self-reflection, meaningful prayer and uplifting song!
-Join Rabbi Alex in Gottlieb Auditorium for this alternative wellness service.
+Join Rabbi Alex with special guest Saralee Shrell-Fox, expert prayer leader, who is joining us for this High Holiday season.
+Saralee leads participatory, ruach-filled services, and we are thrilled to have her join us for a part of Kavvanah Minyan.

 Yizkor Garden